 In this article, we’ll explore EORs, elaborating on their advantages and disadvantages to help you decide if an EOR is the right model for your business.

-EOR is a third-party agency that takes on the legal responsibility of hiring, recruitment, payment, management, and HR processes on behalf of your company.
+The EOR definition is a third-party agency that takes on the legal responsibility of hiring, recruitment, payment, management, and HR processes on behalf of your company.
 In other words, they serve as the registered employer for oversea’s employees while you remain in control of the day-to-day operations.

 An EOR helps businesses of all sizes to employ talent from around the world, working across international borders with extensive knowledge and resources about various local markets and employment laws.

-• Running background checks on potential candidates
+- Running background checks on potential candidates

-• Drafting, issuing, and maintaining locally-compliant employment contracts
+- Drafting, issuing, and maintaining locally-compliant employment contracts

-• Providing work visas and permits according to local laws
+- Providing work visas and permits according to local laws

-uch as helping navigate and apply for a Singapore employment pass)
+(such as helping navigate and apply for a Singapore employment pass) - Onboarding employees in the country you’re recruiting from

-• Withholding payroll costs and taxes from employees
+- Withholding payroll costs and taxes from employees

-• Issuing wages and administering benefits
+- Issuing wages and administering benefits

-• Managing timesheets and leave allowance
+- Managing timesheets and leave allowance

-• Terminating contracts when necessary
+- Terminating contracts when necessary

-• Compliance with offboarding and termination labor laws
+- Compliance with offboarding and termination labor laws

 In other words, EORs make it easy for organizations to expand beyond their local borders while ensuring compliance with local laws and regulations.